Paul E. Peterson

-Paul E. Peterson is a leading scholar on education reform.
+Paul E. Peterson is an American scholar on education reform.
 His work has largely focused on the importance of parental choice for improving school outcomes.
 He is Editor-In-Chief of Education Next, an educational policy journal published by the Hoover Institution advocating for K-12 education reform in the United States.
 He is the Henry Lee Shattuck Professor of Government and Director of the Program on Education Policy and Governance at Harvard University and a senior fellow at Stanford University's Hoover Institution.